Constant mean curvature surfaces of Delaunay type along a closed geodesic: Introduction

-\begin{cor} If the metric has rotational symmetry (at least in a tubular neighborhood of $\Gamma$) with respect to the closed geodesic $\Gamma$, then we can remove the condition that the Jacobi operator of the geodesic is non-degenerate in Theorem \ref{main theorem}.
+\begin{cor} If the metric has rotational symmetry (at least in a tubular neighborhood of $\Gamma$) with $\Gamma$ being the axis, then in Theorem \ref{main theorem} we can remove the condition that the geodesic is nondegenerate.

 \end{cor}